29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 • Form filling doesn’t work every time

-It is also packed with sorted history by title, user agent spoofing, full-screen display, reload a single image (without refreshing the whole webpage), and multiple language support.
+It comes with features such as organized history by title, user agent spoofing, full-screen viewing, the ability to reload a single image without refreshing the entire page, and support for multiple languages.

 21. Superbird